 - SEC. \\\\\.
-Section 685.030 of the Code of Civil Procedure is amended to read: 685.030. (a) If a money judgment is satisfied in full pursuant to a writ under this title, interest ceases to accrue on the judgment: - (1) If the proceeds of collection are paid in a lump sum, on the date of levy. - (2) If the money judgment is satisfied pursuant to an earnings withholding order, on the date and in the manner provided in Section 706.024 or Section 706.028. - (3) In any other case, on the date the proceeds of sale or collection are actually received by the levying officer. - (b) If a money judgment is satisfied in full other than pursuant to a writ under this title, interest ceases to accrue on the date the judgment is satisfied in full. - (c) If a money judgment is partially satisfied pursuant to a writ under this title or is otherwise partially satisfied, interest ceases to accrue as to the part satisfied on the date the part is satisfied. - (d) For the purposes of subdivisions (b) and (c), the date a money judgment is satisfied in full or in part is the earliest of the following times: - (1) The date satisfaction is actually received by the judgment creditor. - (2) The date satisfaction is tendered to the judgment creditor or deposited in court for the judgment creditor. - (3) The date of any other performance that has the effect of satisfaction. - (e) The In a Chapter 5.1 civil matter, the clerk of a municipal or justice court may enter in the Register of Actions a writ of execution on a money judgment as returned wholly satisfied when the judgment amount, as specified on the writ, is fully collected and only an interest deficit of no more than ten dollars (\$10) exists, due to automation of the continual daily interest accrual calculation.
+Section 685.030 of the Code of Civil Procedure is amended to read: 685.030. (a) If a money judgment is satisfied in full pursuant to a writ under this title, interest ceases to accrue on the judgment: - (1) If the proceeds of collection are paid in a lump sum, on the date of levy. - (2) If the money judgment is satisfied pursuant to an earnings withholding order, on the date and in the manner provided in Section 706.024 or Section 706.028. - (3) In any other case, on the date the proceeds of sale or collection are actually received by the levying officer. - (b) If a money judgment is satisfied in full other than pursuant to a writ under this title, interest ceases to accrue on the date the judgment is satisfied in full. - (c) If a money judgment is partially satisfied pursuant to a writ under this title or is otherwise partially satisfied, interest ceases to accrue as to the part satisfied on the date the part is satisfied. - (d) For the purposes of subdivisions (b) and (c), the date a money judgment is satisfied in full or in part is the earliest of the following times: - (1) The date satisfaction is actually received by the judgment creditor. - (2) The date satisfaction is tendered to the judgment creditor or deposited in court for the judgment creditor. - (3) The date of any other performance that has the effect of satisfaction. - (e) The In a limited case, the clerk of a municipal or justice court may enter in the Register of Actions a writ of execution on a money judgment as returned wholly satisfied when the judgment amount, as specified on the writ, is fully collected and only an interest deficit of no more than ten dollars (\$10) exists, due to automation of the continual daily interest accrual calculation.

 Comment.
-Subdivision (e) of Section 685.030 is amended to reflect the elimination of the justice court, and the authority of the municipal and superior courts in each county to unify their operations in the superior court.
+Subdivision (e) of Section 685.030 is amended to accommodate unification of the municipal and superior courts in a county.
 Cal.
 Const. art.
-VI, §§ 1, 5(b), (e), 10.
-A Chapter 5.1 civil matter is equivalent to a matter within the original jurisdiction of the municipal court under former law, so Section 685.030 as amended continues the effect of former law.
-See Section 85 (Chapter 5.1 civil matters and general civil matters) & Comment.
+VI, § 5(e).
+It is also amended to reflect elimination of the justice court.
+Cal.
+Const. art.
+VI, §§ 1, 5(b).
+A limited case is equivalent to a matter within the original jurisdiction of the municipal court under former law, so Section 685.030 as amended continues the effect of former law.
+See Section 85 (limited cases) & Comment.